ckeditor/ckeditor5/docs/builds/guides/frameworks/angular.md

 Note the use of a closure in the `extraPlugins` array in the configuration.
 This is done so that the `MyUploadAdapterPlugin` function will have access to the properties of the component instance that spawned it.
+Most important to this is the instance of `HttpClient` that the upload adapter will use.

 At this point your UploadAdapter should be invoked any time the user pastes or drag-and-drops an image into the `<ckeditor>` window.